-Here’s a guide to understanding the standard dimensions of solar panels, including what cell count means.
+Here’s a guide to understanding the standard dimensions of solar panels.

 If you’re thinking about covering your house or garage with solar panels, or even building a solar pergola, you’ll want to know something about solar panel sizes.

 I’ll get to that, but first let’s clarify what we mean by size.
-It could mean a number of things:
+It could mean a couple of things: